MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-assess-servers.md

 Contoso understands that some migration waves will change as they progress through migration, therefore migration team reviews and modifies waves periodically.
 Migration team incorporates learnings from executed waves to improve assessment and migration planning (such as capturing any missing network requirements, pre-migration testing, post-migration tweaks, review permissions, etc.).
 In case migration wave has to be split and not all servers are migrated as planed in a wave, Contoso will:

 - Identify which are the most latency sensitive connections to dependencies and prioritize these dependencies for the migration wave.
-- Re-schedule the left-out servers to be migrated on the next migration wave or as part of an interim migration batch.
+- Re-schedule the left-out servers to be migrated on the next migration wave or as part of an interim migration wave.

 ## Conclusion